A new way to unify all fermion and boson fields, including gravity: Introduction

-In Sects.~\ref{internalspaces},~\ref{statesactivein3+1}, the internal spaces of fermion and boson fields are shortly presented as superposition of odd (for fermions) and even (for bosons) products of operators $\gamma^a$.
-The creation operators for fermion and boson second quantised fields are presented as tensor products of ``basis vectors'' with basis in ordinary space-time.
+In Sect.~\ref{internalspaces} the internal spaces of fermion and boson fields are presented as ``basis vectors'' which are algebraic products, $\,*_A\,$, of an odd number of nilpotents (for fermions) and an even number of nilpotents (for bosons), the rest are projectors.
+Nilpotents and projectors are chosen to be eigenvectors of the Cartan subalgebra members of the Lorentz algebra, as demonstrated in Subsect.~\ref{basisvectors}.

-In Subsects.~\ref{basisvectors}, ~\ref{creationoperators}, the " basis vectors'' describing the internal spaces of fermion and boson fields, and the creation operators for fermion and bosons are presented.
+Subsect.~\ref{basisvectors} also presents algebraic relations among the ``basis vectors'' of fermion and two kinds of boson fields, what determines the Lagrange densities of interacting fermion and boson fields.

-In Sect.~\ref{statesactivein3+1}, the states active only in $d=(3+1)$ are discussed, as well as the algebraic relations among fermion and boson fields for the case that the internal space has $d=(5+1)$ and $d=(13+1)$, Subsect.~\ref{5+1and13+1}.
+The creation operators, presented in Subsect.~\ref{creationoperators}, are tensor products, $\,*_T\,$, of the ``basis vectors'' and the basis in ordinary space-time.

-In Sect.~\ref{action}, a simple action for the fermion and all the boson fields (tensors, vectors, scalars) are presented for a flat space.
+In Subsect.~\ref{statesactivein3+1}, the states active only in $d=(3+1)$-dimensions of ordinary space-time, while the internal space is active in $d=2(2n+1)$ dimensions, are discussed.
+In Subsubsect.~\ref{5+1and13+1} of this section, the concrete algebraic relations among fermion and boson fields for the two cases that the internal space has $d=(5+1)$ and $d=(13+1)$, are presented.